syncrosim/pysyncrosim/docs/quickstart.rst

 Overview of SyncroSim
 ---------------------
 `SyncroSim`_ is a software platform that helps you turn your data into forecasts.
 At the core of SyncroSim is an engine that automatically structures your existing data, regardless of its original format.
 SyncroSim transforms this structured data into forecasts by running it through a Pipeline of calculations (i.e. a suite of models).
-Finally, SyncroSim provides a rich interface to interact with your data and models, allowing you to explore and track the consequences of alternative “what-if” forecasting Scenarios.
+Finally, SyncroSim provides a rich interface to interact with your data and models, allowing you to explore and track the consequences of alternative “what-if” forecasting scenarios.
 Within this software framework is the ability to use and create SyncroSim packages.

 	.. _SyncroSim: https://syncrosim.com